 - Allow about one hour to pass before allowing children to play in areas that have been treated.

-If adulticiding is necessary, the City typically receives at least 24 hour notice of areas to be treated, and in turn, we use our website, email database and social media to inform affected residents.
+If adulticiding is necessary, the City typically receives at least 24 hour notice of areas to be treated, and in turn, we use our website, email database, the UAAlerts texting tool, and social media to inform affected residents.
 It’s also possible for residents to register for Mosquito Spraying Updates directly from FCPH.